oaknorthbank/javascript-pairing-exercise/README.md

 - `yarn format` to run `prettier`
 - `yarn test` to run the `jest` tests

-Note if you're using a computer running Windows you'll need to run:

-- `yarn test-windows`

 Alternatively, if `yarn` is not installed:

 - `npm install --global yarn`